hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Leake Street, also known as The Graffiti Tunnel.
 * [National Theatre Archive](https://www.nationaltheatre.org.uk/about-the-national-theatre/archive) - here you can watch recordings of all London theatre productions that are no longer showing on stage, for free.
 Booking required for specific time and a specific production you want to see.
 Also check out [BFI Mediatheque](https://www.bfi.org.uk/bfi-national-archive/watch-archive-collections/visit-us-view-archive-material/bfi-mediatheque) (free).
 * Red Cross Garden - a flowerful oasis of calm.
 And [an exciting building](https://www.ribaj.com/intelligence/making-buildings-the-scoop-corstorphine-wright-conical-effect) nearby (51.504061, -0.094375).
-* Newport Street Gallery - a large space with temporary art exhibitions.
-Free.
+* Newport Street Gallery (free) - a large space with temporary art exhibitions.
+Nearby Urban Botanica is a nice place for a coffee.
 * Elephant Park is in the center of a [new exciting area](https://www.elephantpark.co.uk).
 * [Canada Water Masterplan](https://www.alliesandmorrison.com/projects/canada-water-masterplan) by Allies and Morrison Architects is transformming the area around Canada Water station.
 The views from Canada Dock Boardwalk are changing rapidly.